St John's Cathedral, Parramatta: Cathedral

 There are significant memorials located within the Cathedral's interior, including the stained glass windows memorial tablets.
 Pre-1850 tablets commemorate the Rev Samuel Marsden (died 1838); Elizabeth Jane, wife of Governor Bourke (died 1832); John Blaxland (died 1845), and the first confirmation in Australia (1836).

+Logo Design

+The St. Johns Cathedral, Parramatta logo was re-designed by Gordon Moyes eldest Grandson, Michael Schepis, Creative Director at Handle Branding, in 2022.
+Michael designed the new logo identity by honouring the arches of the building and capturing the silhouette of the cathedrals towers to create the logo's distinctive shape.
+The branding co-insided with the 220 year anniversary.
+The writing style used, known as FF DIN is a sans-serif typeface in the industrial or "grotesque" style and was developed in 1995 by Albert-Jan Pool.

 Modifications and dates

 Timber shingled cladding to spires replaced with copper.